 A well-drafted confidentiality clause not only protects sensitive information but also helps avoid potential legal disputes down the road.
 Here are some tips for crafting an effective confidentiality provision:

-- Define what constitutes confidential information: Be specific about which types of data will be considered confidential under the agreement – this may include trade secrets, customer lists or marketing strategies.
+- Define what constitutes confidential information: Be specific about which types of data will be considered confidential under the web design agreement – this may include trade secrets, customer lists, or marketing strategies.

 - Mention permitted disclosures: Specify situations where disclosure is allowed – such as when required by law or upon receiving written consent from the other party.